delmoonkarn/del-anime-tracker/README.md

 - **`.xlsx`** — schedule and collection each have their own format with `=IMAGE()` formulas, Thai-pastel day colors, and full watch-progress round-trip (status / watched / total columns)
 - **`.json`** — lossless scope-bounded backup for Schedule and Collection (faster than xlsx; preserves every field).
 Restore merges new entries and updates matching ones — never deletes
 - xlsx bulk-bind hits AniList to enrich imported titles with cover, episodes, and airing data automatically

-### Reliability
-- AniList outages surface a clear message in the search dropdown (`"AniList API is currently disabled by AniList…"`) instead of the browser's generic *Failed to fetch*
-- Background airing refresh + metadata backfill are idempotent and gated to the current season to keep API calls modest

 ## Project layout